 The relationship between the Key Accounts and existing customers can only expand by continuously proposing solutions that meet the objectives of these clients.

 They also need to serve as the link of communication between key customers and internal teams.
-It needs to be ensured that the correct products and services are delivered to customers and that too in a timely manner.
-This also entails resolving of any issues and problems which the customers face and deal with complaints.
+It needs to be ensured that the correct products and services are delivered to customers and that too on time.
+This also entails resolving any issues and problems which the customers face and dealing with complaints.
 All this helps in maintaining trust.

-Preparing regular reports of progress and forecasting for the use of internal and external stakeholders using key account metrics, is yet another very important responsibility of the Key Account Manager.
+Preparing regular reports of progress and forecasting for the use of internal and external stakeholders using key account metrics is yet another important responsibility of the Key Account Manager.

 And then not to forget, that another critical responsibility of a person in this role is to generate new sales that will turn into long-lasting relationships.

-Excellent communication skills are a major requirement of this position.
-The Key Account Manager is needs to consistently address the consumer concerns and offer clear and concise responses to their queries.
+Excellent communication skills are a major requirement for this position.
+The Key Account Manager needs to consistently address consumer concerns and offer clear and concise responses to their queries.
 Where communication is ambiguous or vague, consumers feel unfulfilled.
 Hence both excellent written and verbal communication skills are a must.

 The Key Account Manager must also have critical account manager skills in planning and operational analytics practices.
-Proficiency in financial analysis is an added skill for a person on this profile.
+Proficiency in financial analysis is an added skill for a person in this profile.

-A committed and goal oriented individual, with a positive can-do attitude, able to work in a fast-paced environment is the need of the hour.
-An individual who is able to accommodate difficult consumers, work in a fast-paced and highly competitive environment, adaptable to change, and shows composure under stress and uncertainty is the one who will have an excellent career path in this field.
+A committed and goal-oriented individual, with a positive can-do attitude, able to work in a fast-paced environment is the need of the hour.
+An individual who is able to accommodate difficult customers, work in a fast-paced and highly competitive environment, is adaptable to change, and shows composure under stress and uncertainty is the one who will have an excellent career path in this field.

 Being successful with Strategic Account Management needs a significant amount of time to implement correctly.
-There could be lot of challenges in the road, but in the end, it is worth it.
+There could be a lot of challenges on the road, but in the end, it is worth it.

-Key Account Managers may take time to develop trust with their client and colleagues, but with time they are sure to prove themselves as asset to the organization.
+The Key Account Managers may take time to develop trust with their clients and colleagues, but eventually, they can prove themselves to be an asset to the organization.